 The Christian Afterlife is the life of Christians after death in the Bible.
 She reflected on the quietness until Jesus’ coming, resurrection, judgment, and eternal glory.
 According to biblical writings, life is just a barrier and a road; there is 100% indeed life after death.
 In this world, there is life and death.

-Amazingly, after-death experiences have awakened in people, an awareness of the soul outside the body and a sharper and faster state of mind.
-But this awareness, by itself, is not enough to protect one in that state and to guard him against deception by out-of-body appearances man must know the whole Christian teaching on the subject.
+Amazingly, after-death experiences have awakened in people an awareness of the soul outside the body and a sharper and faster state of mind.
+But this awareness, by itself, is not enough to protect one in that state and to guard him against deception by out-of-body appearances.
+Man must know the whole Christian teaching on the subject.

 After leaving this body, souls are not idle; they are not without knowledge.
 This is proved by the parable of the rich man and the poor Lazarus.
-The souls of the dead not only do not lose their consciousness, but they also do not even lose their beings – that is, hope and fear, joy and sorrow.
+The souls of the dead do not lose their consciousness, but they do not even lose their beings – that is, hope and fear, joy and sorrow.
 And some of this they expect to receive at the Last Judgment, which they begin to taste beforehand.
 The souls are even more alive and too beautiful for the glory of God.

 What is a Christian afterlife?

 When the hour has sounded for the exit from the world, the soul withdraws from the body and gathers itself towards the head.
 That is why those who have led an intense spiritual life have their faces brightened with an unusual light.
 At the time of the soul’s departure, many of the saints of the wilderness had faces that shone like the sun.
 At that time, a peaceful conscience shows a serene face, while a troubled conscience shows a terrified look.
 Death loosens the soul from the body, and thus the soul comes to the knowledge of its spirituality and immortality.